 That’s why content is such a popular marketing tool.
 The latest stats from the Content Marketing Institute (CMI) show that 91% of B2B marketers and 86% of B2C marketers consider content marketing a core strategy.

-And it works.
+And content marketing works.
 According to the CMI, 72% of marketers say content marketing increases engagement and is a great lead generation tool.
 And nobody wants to miss out on getting more leads, right?

 How To Create a Content Marketing Strategy